arifwn/django-twisted-server/README.rst

 Twisted will run as daemon with pid saved in ``twistd.pid`` file.
 To kill the daemon, use ``kill <pid>``.

+For security, you should specify uid and gid under which the Twisted server will run.
+Otherwise, the server will run under root user, obviously not good for security.

+For example, to run the server under uid 1000 and gid 100 with above settings (http on port 80 and https on port 443), execute this command under root: ``twistd -u 1000 -g 100 rundjserver``.
+Twisted will first run as root to bind to selected ports, then shedding the privilege and run as specified user (uid: 1000 and gid: 100).

+TIPS: Use ``id <user>`` command to find uid and gid of a particular user.

 Available Settings
 ==================